-Emmaus Gloucestershire is one of 29 communities across the UK supporting more than 800 people, known within Emmaus as companions.
-Each community provides a home for as long as needed and meaningful work in a social enterprise.
-There are also five Emmaus groups currently working to open new communities.
+Emmaus Gloucestershire is one of 30 communities across the UK supporting more than 850 people, known within Emmaus as companions.
+Each community provides a home for as long as needed and meaningful work experience in a social enterprise.
+There are also three Emmaus groups currently working to open new communities in their area.

 You only have to read the stories of some of the people we have supported to see what a difference Emmaus makes.